 Online Doctor Services and Healthcare Cost

 An early proposal to reduce the cost of healthcare globally was in delivering medical care remotely.
 Primarily, online doctor services were expected to expand the reach of modern medicine by leveraging digital technology in healthcare delivery.
 Patients who are in need of primary care and non-emergency care can register with these services and get treated.
-Just as in the conventional method of healthcare delivery, online doctors go through the steps involved in medical care.
+Unlike some healthcare facilities that focus more on cosmetics and appearances such facial spas, virtual doctors go through the exact same conventional training and certification as any U.S. based healthcare professional.
 From scheduling an appointment to conduction an assessment on therapy outcome, the online doctor is connected virtually to the patient using a mobile application supplied by a Digital Healthcare Technology Vendor.
 However, there are certain services such as children’s therapy that must be done at a physical ABA therapy center.

 Getting medical care online or even refilling a prescription has many advantages.
 The first of many is in reducing the amount payable as out-of-patient spending.
 With online doctor services, patients do not need to be physically present in a clinic.
 All processes involved are virtually delivered.
 By implication, this means patients can avoid traveling long distances, waiting for days to schedule an appointment, and standing in queues for long hours before seeing a clinician.
 To a large extent, these are the immediate barriers to accessing medical care in the convention setting of a hospital visit.
 Removing these barriers is expected to reduce the overall burden of out-of-pocket payment in healthcare expenditure